EGelphman97/Finite-Element-WiFi-Simulator/README.md

 Triangle: https://rufat.be/triangle/
 Shapely: https://pypi.org/project/Shapely/

-TDGS.py is a Python program that calculates the relative instantaneous power density of the WiFi signal over the downstairs of my house.
+TDGS.py is a Python program still in beta that calculates the relative instantaneous power density of the WiFi signal over the downstairs of my house.
 The program solves the inhomogeneous wave equation with point time dependent source with harmonics at 2.4 and 5.0 GHz with natural boundary conditions.
-TDGS is a 2D finite element version of the 3D finite difference time domain (FDTD) method commonly used in computational electromagnetics.
-To run this program, simply enter into the command line
+TDGS is a 2D finite element version of the 3D finite difference time domain
+(FDTD) method commonly used in computational electromagnetics.
+To run TDGS program, simply enter into the command line

 $ python TDGS.py